hxtruong6/ilove-card/docs/designer.md

 ### Final Thoughts

 This product has a compelling, visually unique concept that can resonate with users seeking creative, shared experiences.
 The watercolor art style enhances its charm, making it distinct from generic digital greetings.
 By following this user flow and design guide, the designer can craft an intuitive, beautiful interface that brings the tree metaphor to life.
 Focus on the MVP screens to launch quickly, then iterate with additional themes and features based on user response.

-Let me know if you need further clarification or adjustments to refine this for your designer!